gary-dalton/gary-dalton.github.io/pandoc_reveal.md

 ## Usage

-My *template_md_reveal.md* uses 2 YAML block, one at the top and one at the botton of the file.
+My *template_md_reveal.md* uses 2 YAML blocks, one at the top and one at the bottom of the file.
 The top YAML sets some generic variables.
 The bottom YAML sets configuration values for reveal.js.

 # Conclusion